Need to learn how to better price your plumbing jobs? This article is for you! We go through 5 easy steps to better price your plumbing jobs!

-If there are additional points you want to add, go for it.
+If there are additional points, you would like to add, go for it.
 Even adding a well-designed cover page can do the trick.

 Set Your Rates

-The biggest decision a plumbing professional can make is whether to offer a flat rate or hourly service to his or her clients.
+A plumbing professional’s biggest decision is whether to offer a flat rate or hourly service to their clients.
 If you’re not sure which is best for you, the following will help shed some light on the matter:

 When facing a large job, most plumbers charge an hourly rate.
 The rate varies greatly, especially depending on where you’re looking.
-Ranges can go from $40 to $150 per hour, and the most common hourly charge is usually about $85 per hour.
+This can range from $45 to $200 per hour, and the most common hourly charge is usually about $85 per hour.

-In addition, most plumbers may also charge a one-time service or inspection fee – like arriving at the client’s home to look at the work required.
-This can range from $50 to $100, and is usually added to the final cost.
+On average, plumbers may also charge a one-time service fee or inspection fee – such as arriving at the client’s home to look at the work required.
+This can range from $50 to $100 and is usually added to the final cost.

 The national average hourly rate for all plumbing positions is $25.69.

-On top of hourly charges, most plumbers may charge a flat fee for smaller jobs.
+As part of their plumbing labor price list, most plumbers may charge a flat fee for smaller jobs on top of hourly charges.
 These jobs have an additional fee of $50 to $100 for inspection or as a service call.
 However, a plumber may waive the fee if proceeding with a larger job.

 - Drain cleaning: ranges from $100 to $300 – drain cleaning is usually performed with a mechanical plumbing snake.